 If you are planning to escape the big cities and spend some time cuddling and eating delicious food, tell the owner that you are celebrating a special occasion.
 Most of them will make sure to scatter rose petals in the room.
 Some will leave you tons of candles and a bottle of red wine “Primitivo” from Apulia.

 If you feel like cuddling all day long, make sure to arrange for your breakfast to be delivered to your trullo, so you can eat it in bed.
 So very decadent!

 Lake Como: more than just George Clooney

-Civita di Bagnoregio: dying city or cat’s town?
+Civita di Bagnoregio: The dying city

-Civita di Bagnoregio is the perfect place to propose in a very unique setting, especially if you go early in the morning, or at sunset, when the whole town is bathed in the last sun rays of the day, making everything pink and orange.
+Civita di Bagnoregio is the perfect place to propose in a very unique setting, especially if you go early in the morning or at sunset, when the whole town is bathed in the last sun rays of the day, making everything pink and orange.

 Milan: a romantic metropolis

 A romantic weekend in Milan?
 Before you think I’m crazy, let me tell you that this big Italian metropolis still has much to offer to the undying romantics.

 This is one of the easy-to-plan romantic trips to Italy: Milan is well linked to two airports, and it’s reachable thanks to a series of fast trains and bus services like Flixbus.